Student course evaluations (formerly known as student opinion surveys) are administered during Fall and Spring semesters.

-Individual student responses are provided to the instructor in GET Self-Service after final grades are posted.
+Individual student responses are provided to the instructor in GET Self-Service.
 Instructors may view responses to their courses using the following instructions:

 - Log-in to GET Self Service.
 From the Main Menu, select Faculty Self-Service Course Eval, then Faculty Self-Service Course Eval.

-- Click Search to reveal a list of courses
+- Enter the term and institution (i.e. CSULA) criteria if prompted.
+Click Search to reveal a list of courses

 - Select a Class Nbr to reveal the responses for that section